← Back to All States

 • Offers free initial consultations

-First Responder's New Jersey Advice
+Our New Jersey Advice

 Whether you're a New Jersey resident or just passing through, accidents don't care about state lines.
 Know that New Jersey is a choice no-fault state, report any accident involving any injury, death, or property damage, and remember you have 2 years for personal injury to take legal action.
 Most importantly: prioritize safety first, documentation second, and legal deadlines third.
 Stay safe on New Jersey roads.